-When Data Element 25 (Type of Victim) is I = Individual and Data Element 6 (UCR Offense Code) is one or more of the following offenses, LEAs should use Data Element 33 (Type Injury) to describe the type of bodily injury that the victim suffered:
+When Data Element 25 (Type of Victim) is I = Individual and Data Element 6 (UCR Offense Code) is one or more of the following offenses, LEAs should use Data Element 33 (Type Injury) to describe the type of bodily injury that the victim suffered.
+LEAs can enter up to five Type Injury per victim.

-- 100 Kidnapping/Abduction
+100 = Kidnapping/Abduction

-- 11A Rape
+11A = Rape

-- 11B Sodomy
+11B = Sodomy

-- 11C Sexual Assault With An Object
+11C = Sexual Assault With An Object

-- 11D Fondling
+11D = Fondling

-- 120 Robbery
+120 = Robbery

-- 13A Aggravated Assault
+13A = Aggravated Assault

-- 13B Simple Assault
+13B = Simple Assault

-- 210 Extortion/Blackmail
+210 = Extortion/Blackmail

-- 64A Human Trafficking, Commercial Sex Acts
+64A = Human Trafficking, Commercial Sex Acts

-- 64B Human Trafficking, Involuntary Servitude
+64B = Human Trafficking, Involuntary Servitude

-- N = None - B = Apparent Broken Bones
+N = None

-I = Possible Internal Injury

-L = Severe Laceration
+- B = Apparent Broken Bones I = Possible Internal Injury L = Severe Laceration

-M = Apparent Minor Injury
+- M = Apparent Minor Injury

-O = Other Major Injury
+- O = Other Major Injury

-T = Loss of Teeth
+- T = Loss of Teeth

-U = Unconsciousness
+- U = Unconsciousness

-The offender assaulted the victim with a tire iron, breaking the victim's arm and making a three-inch cut and a one-inch deep on his back.
+The offender assaulted the victim with a tire iron, breaking the victim's arm and making a three-inch long and a one-inch deep cut on his back.
 The entries for the types of injuries should be B = Apparent Broken Bones and L = Severe Laceration.